PRP Injection

 A standalone session of PRP injection can cost you around £250 in the UK.
 In Turkey, if you’re also getting a hair transplant, it might already be included in your treatment plan.
 Otherwise, it might cost you £200-250.
 Keep in mind that if it’s very low priced, it may indicate low plasma volume, which can lower the treatment’s impact.

-All of Longevita hair transplant treatment plans in Turkey are inclusive of a single PRP session.
+All Longevita hair transplant treatment plans in Turkey include a single PRP session.
 You’ll have the option to get it in Istanbul or London.
 You can also schedule subsequent appointments at our London clinic.